-Using a bottom-up microcosting approach, the opportunity cost per sample excluding mark-ups, fees and charges for CMA, for WES on the Illumina HiSeq® 2500 platform and for WGS on the Illumina HiSeq® 2500 and HiSeq XTM platforms for patients with ASD were estimated from an institutional payer perspective based on the diagnostic laboratory practices at The Hospital for Sick Children (SickKids), Canada.
+Using a bottom-up microcosting approach, the opportunity cost per sample excluding mark-ups, fees and charges for CMA, for WES on the Illumina HiSeq® 2500 platform and for WGS on the Illumina HiSeq® 2500 and HiSeq XTM platforms for patients with ASD were estimated from an institutional payer perspective based on the laboratory practices at the Hospital for Sick Children (SickKids), Toronto, Canada.
+As these tests are currently mainly done in research, a clinical application was simulated for WES and WGS.
 The cost per sample was determined for each year of a five-year program.
 Total program costs to service the ASD patient population were also estimated over five years.
 A probabilistic sensitivity analysis (PSA) was conducted to incorporate parameter uncertainty in the model.
-Three one-way deterministic sensitivity analyses (DSA) were conducted to examine the effects of changing the inputs for the overhead cost, the total volume of CGES tests in the institution, and the number of primary variants found by CGES tests, while other inputs remained the same.
-To calculate incremental diagnostic yields for clinical testing scenarios, diagnostic yields were sought from recently published studies reporting diagnostic yields for CMA, WES or WGS in ASD.
-Due to uncertainty in diagnostic yield estimates, a one-way sensitivity analysis was conducted where the diagnostic yield for each test was varied for each scenario
+Three oneway deterministic sensitivity analyses (DSA) were conducted to examine the effects of changing the inputs for the overhead cost, the total volume of CGES tests in the institution, and the number of primary variants found by CGES tests, while other inputs remained the same.
+To calculate incremental diagnostic yields associated with clinical scenarios, a review of published studies that reported diagnostic yields for CMA, WES or WGS for patients with ASD was undertaken.